sbednarz/scilab/2020/07/README.md

 #### Example 1

 A tank is filled at a flow rate of Fin = 10 L/min.
 Volumetric flow rate from the tank is Fout = 1 L/min.
-Plot volume of a liquid in the tank versus time from 0 to 60 min assuming that densities of inlet and outlet flows are the same and initially the tank is empty.
+Plot volume of a liquid in the tank versus time from 0 to 60 min assuming that densities (rho) of inlet and outlet flows are the same and initially the tank is empty.

+Solution

+The following equation is a mass balance that can be applied to any system without chemical reaction:

+accumulation = in - out

+Thus for our system we have:

+dm/dt = d(rho*V)/dt = rho*Fin - rho*Fout

+Because the density is constant:

+dV/dt = Fin - Fout [1]

+Note that the system is in unsteady state (accumulation term is not equal to zero).
+In the script we are going to solve the ordinary differential equation [1] with the initial conditions 𝑉(𝑡 = 0) = 0 numerically (ode function).

 ```scilab